-\paragraph{Length-induced collapse.} Longer texts tend to contain more diverse semantics.
-As $C_{\mathrm{pair}}$ increases with text length, Theorem~\ref{thm:semantic-dilution} implies that $\|\mu\|$ decreases (Equation \ref{eq:Cmean_mu}), pushing pooled embeddings to collapse to the origin.
-After normalization, these embeddings become more concentrated in direction, producing the length-induced collapse.

-\paragraph{Anisotropy as a consequence of pooling.} If many texts contain diverse semantics, their pooled embeddings cluster around a small region of the unit sphere, increasing global anisotropy.
-Crucially, anisotropy is therefore not an inherent defect of embedding representation, but a geometric consequence of semantic diversity combined with pooling.
+Theorem~\ref{thm:semantic-dilution} and Theorem~\ref{thm:pooling-collapse} jointly provide a geometric explanation for the representational pathologies commonly observed in Transformer-based embeddings, while also clarifying the exact conditions under which pooling harms retrieval.

+\textbf{Semantic smoothing and dilution.} Theorem~\ref{thm:semantic-dilution} mathematically demonstrates that pooling acts as a smoothing operator.
+As the semantic diversity among constituent sentences increases, the aggregated embedding inevitably dilutes specific meanings, shifting away from individual sentence representations.

+\textbf{Anisotropy as a geometric consequence.} Theorem~\ref{thm:pooling-collapse} extends this insight to a macro perspective, proving that pooling strictly reduces the MPD of the vector space.
+Crucially, this indicates that global anisotropy and representation collapse are not inherent defects of the embedding model, but rather geometric inevitabilities of pooling diverse semantics.

-\paragraph{Semantic shift as the missing causal factor.} Pooling itself does not harm retrieval: if all sentences are similar ($C_{\mathrm{pair}}$ small), then $\hat\mu$ remains faithful to each sentence.
-Problems arise only when semantic diversity is large, causing embeddings to blend multiple divergent meanings into a single vector.
-This observation motivates our formalization of semantic shift in the next section.
+\textbf{Semantic shift as the missing causal factor.} Synthesizing both theorems reveals a critical insight: pooling itself does not inherently harm retrieval.
+If a text's constituent sentences are highly similar (low diversity), Theorem~\ref{thm:semantic-dilution} ensures that the pooled vector remains faithful to its original components, and Theorem~\ref{thm:pooling-collapse} implies minimal macroscopic spatial contraction.
+Severe collapse and retrieval degradation occur only when texts exhibit substantial internal semantic variation.
+This observation explicitly isolates intra-text variation as the true culprit, motivating our formalization of \textit{semantic shift} in the next section.